Charging your electric vehicle in Europe

 Where to find EV charging points in Europe

-Most EVs have sat-nav that can help you locate the nearest charging point.
 Newer electric cars can go one step further - the sat-nav is able to work out not only where you need to charge along your route, but also how long you need to charge for.

 However, there are also websites where you can find the location of EV chargers.
 These include Chargemap, Open Charge Map, Plugshare and Plugsurfing.
 EV-specific route planners like A Better Routeplanner (or ABRP in your phone's app store) can also find you the best route including your charge stops.

 Throughout Europe, you will find places to charge an electric car in motorway service areas, fuel stations, public car parks and supermarkets.
-Train stations are also locations where you’ll be able to charge an EV in Europe.
-And if you’re staying in a hotel, convenient ‘destination chargers’ will possibly be found there, too.
+Train stations are also common locations where you’ll be able to charge an EV in Europe.
+And if you’re staying in a hotel, convenient ‘destination chargers’ will often be found there, too.

 As with long-distance EV journeys in the UK, you should be planning ahead.
 Regular charging means you take a break, which is encouraged for drivers of conventional cars, so driving an EV in Europe shouldn't take much more thought than normal.